rendeiross/Tolerance_MFD_PIC/README.md

 ## Extra

 Generate IL map (2D): generates the heat map from the coupling, drawing the 1 dB, 2dB and 3 dB loss areas.
+(If the heat map result is blank, check line 164: contour = plt.contourf(X_d, Y_d, efficiency_losses_db, levels=np.linspace(-6, 0, 500), cmap='magma') and correct the levels linspace (max IL, min IL, resolution)

 Generate IL map (1D): same as Generate IL map (2D) but with separated axes to see the difference between x and y.